Policies and Basic Approach

 Promoting Awareness-Raising Activities

-- Aiming to raise awareness among our officers and employees by holding regular seminars and training sessions on environmental laws and regulations, and by our regular publication of newsletters covering the environmental and social issues.
+- Aim to raise awareness among our officers and employees by holding regular seminars and training sessions on environmental laws and regulations.

-- Promoting initiatives for obtaining specialized knowledge through ISO14001 Provisional Auditor Training and other programs among our employees.
+- Promote initiatives for obtaining specialized knowledge through ISO14001 Provisional Auditor Training and other programs among our employees.

 Sustainability Governance and Oversight

-The Sustainability Committee works under the Executive Committee to plan, formulate and provide proposals on basic management policies, business activities, and corporate policies and strategies related to pollution prevention.
+The Sustainability Committee works under the Corporate Management Committee to plan, formulate and provide proposals on basic management policies, business activities, and corporate policies and strategies related to pollution prevention.

 Please refer to the links below for more information on Mitsui's Sustainability Management Framework and the activities of the Sustainability Committee.